2020 RBC YFF Mentorship Program

 YFF will make best efforts to publicly screen any film created as part of the RBC Yorkton Film Festival Mentorship Program.

-YFF will cover successful applicants festival registration as well as airfare, accommodation and shuttle costs associated with attendance at the 2018 Yorkton Film Festival.
+YFF will cover successful applicants festival registration as well as airfare, accommodation and shuttle costs associated with attendance at this year’s Yorkton Film Festival.

 In addition to this application, you will require the following support materials (to be submitted with the application):